OJ-Plugin/TP-generator/README.md

 Future plans for TP-generator include:

-- Integration with more AI providers (OpenAI, DeepSeek)
+- Integration with more AI providers (OpenAI)
 - Enhanced code execution capabilities
 - Support for more programming languages
 - Direct integration with popular Online Judge platforms